 Whether you’ll be graduating from college soon or you’ve been trying to kick those student loans to the curb for a decade, you can make a plan for paying off student loans quickly.

 But by following these steps, you can get on a fast track to dumping your student loan debt for good.
-Paying off your student loans is totally doable, but it’s going to take time, hard work and a whole lot of sacrifice.
+Paying off your student loans takes time, hard work, and a whole lot of sacrifice, but it’s totally doable!
+Let’s make it happen.

 1. Get on a Budget

-Y’all—this is serious.
-If you’re not already doing this, now is the time to start creating—and living on—a budget ASAP.
-A monthly budget will show you exactly where your money is going and where you can cut back.
+Y’all, this is serious.
+If you’re not already doing this, now is the time to make a budget and stick to it.
+A zero-based monthly budget will show you exactly where your money is going and where you can cut back.
 You might even find “extra” money you didn’t know you had (praise!).

 Throw that money at your student loans each month, and you’ll be making progress in no time.